Jasperabez/TrackerBoi/README.md

 * Boost Converters
   * Converts Low DC to High DC voltages
   * Most commonly used in Li-ion battery banks (3.74V to 5V)

-**Power for our project**

-Youtube: Dronebot Workshop

-Article:

-Only use one charger for battery